 Children or bystanders may be injured if they move or attempt to operate the mower while it is unattended.

-Always remove the ignition key and move the motion-control levers outward to the PARK position when leaving the machine unattended, even if just for a few minutes.
+Always remove both the ignition and Key Choice keys and engage the parking brake when leaving the machine unattended, even if just for a few minutes.